NubletZ/LinuxOS_Notes/109下/week-1/README.md

 ```
 $cd -
 ```
-To navegate back to the home directory just simply add tilde (~) after the cd command :
+To navigate back to the home directory just simply add tilde (~) after the cd command :
 ```
 $cd ~
 ```